MateuVieira/Peer-to-Peer-Payment-Splitter/README.md

 ## Known Limitations

+- Currently, S3 bucket triggers are not implemented for automatically starting the CSV process flow, though this could be added with minimal configuration
 - The SES service uses mocked responses when proper AWS SES configurations are not available
 - In-memory rate limiting, when scaled to multiple instances, should be migrated to Redis
 - Additional monitoring and observability should be implemented for production use